aegisbigdata/hopsworks/README.md

 ```
 localhost:55170
 ```
+## Fast deployment of frontend
-7. fast deployment of html/javascript files to the vm:
+Fast deployment of html/javascript files to the vm:
 ```
 cd scripts
 ./scp-web.sh